 - On a well floured surface roll in to a rectangle and cut into three strips of equal length..

-- Cut ¾" pieces from each tube, and roll each piece int a ball.
+Cut 3/4" pieces from each tube, and roll each piece into a ball.

-- Pinch the top of the tall to create a raised surface.
+Pinch the top of the ball to create a raised surface.

 - Bake for 15 minutes or until they begin to turn golden,